dhornbein/denverfreelancing.com/index.md

             1062 Delaware St. Denver CO 80204
           </p>
           <p>
-            We will gather at Galvanize, enjoy some tasty (free) food, connect with each other, and foster a supportive and creative environment.
+            You spoke and we listened.
+We will be hosting a panel discussion with some Denver area freelancers.
           </p>
           <p class="lead">
             Use one of the buttons below to RSVP!